eschulte/node-gpg/README.md

       console.log("verification failure");

 To decrypt an encrypted message.
-First generated encrypted content by running the following in a shell
+First generated encrypted content by running the following in a shell.

     echo "secret contents"|gpg -e -r "Your GPG Name" -a|tee cipher.txt